techservicesillinois/awscli-login/docs/readme/install.test.rst

-The simplest way to install the awscli-login plugin is to use pip.

 There can be issues installing with older versions of `setuptools`, so we recommend ensuring setuptools is up to date before installing.
 To ensure that the dependencies installed are not test versions you